Skip to main content

 Indoor nursery

 The babies are taken to the indoor nursery where they are still under very close care.
-This is their ‘outdoor confidence building’ stage.
+This is their ‘Outdoor confidence building’ stage.
 They are taught to climb, nest-build and are encouraged to forage for food by the carers and older orangutans.

 • Step 3